-In addition, the Higher Education Strategic Planning Committee strongly believes that local communities that benefit socially and economically from higher education institutions in the community have an obligation to help financially support those institutions (S6).
-Implementing a 4.0 mill levy in counties where a campus or an institution of higher education is located.
-Doing so could generate approximately \$240 million for higher education.
+3. Local communities that benefit socially and economically from higher education institutions in the community have an obligation to help financially support those institutions (S6).

+Implement a 4.0 Mill levy in counties where a campus or an institution of higher education is located

+Doing so would generate about \$240 million for higher education.
 This approach would require local approval of the mill levy increases and would indicate that local communities have "skin in the game."
-This approach recognizes the economic impact that institutions have regionally and, could be coupled with a tiered state funding match that acknowledges the differing abilities of counties to generate revenue from property taxes.
+This approach recognizes the economic impact that institutions have regionally and could be coupled with a tiered state funding match that acknowledges the differing abilities of counties to generate revenue from property taxes.